Code-Institute-Submissions/MS1-Catsitting/README.md

 **As a first time visitor,**
 - I want a responsive website so that I can view the website across different devices.
 - I want to be able to easily navigate across the website so that I can quickly find information.
-- I want to view features so that I can assess whether cat sitting is a suitable solution.
-- I want to view what is included in the services so that I can decide whether the services offered by the company fit my needs.
+- I want to read about the company's services so that I can assess whether they fit my needs
 - I want to look at prices so that I can check that I can afford services on offer.

 **As a returning visitor**
 - I want to read customer testimonials so that I can assess if the company is reliable and professional.
-- I want to read more about the company and its cat sitters so that I can assess the company credentials, professionalism and cat friendliness.
+- I want to read more about the company so that I can assess the company credentials, professionalism and cat friendliness.
 - I want to access contact options so that I can reach the company for further queries.
+- I want to view the areas where the company operates so that I can check that they provide services where I live.

 **As a frequent visitor:**
-- I want to see images of cats the company looked after so that I can feel reassured that the company is cat friendly.
 - I want to quickly access the company social media account so that I can further check their credentials.
 - I want to contact the company so that I can arrange a meet & greet.